Lori J. Bertman, Board Chair

 With Bertman + Associates, Lori was instrumental in providing a cohesive vision for deepening the role of philanthropy in disaster management.
 She fostered partnerships between private and public entities; offered insight on post-disaster planning for long-term recovery; and presented at regional and national conferences.

 More recently, Lori became president and CEO of the Baton Rouge-based Irene W. and C.B.
 Pennington Foundation, Louisiana’s largest private family foundation.
 She currently advises the Pennington Disaster Resilience Fund at the Baton Rouge Area Foundation, and serves as an adjunct instructor for the LSU School of Social Work, where she teaches a course on philanthropy and community leadership.

 Lori co-founded the Center for Disaster Philanthropy, coming full circle in her past work with nonprofit organizations, foundations, corporations, and individual donors in fund development and strategic giving.
+She is a regular contributor to The Huffington Post and Fortune.
 Read Insights from Lori J. Bertman.